 If you left a suitcase of your clothes in the middle of the office would anyone be able to identify those clothes as yours?
 Develop your own signature style.
 Easier for ladies than gentlemen but think about colours, accessories, perhaps shoes, ties.
 What is it about your wardrobe that is personal and distinctive?
 No novelty socks please!

 Watch your clothes for wear and tear.
 Curly shirt collars, fraying hems, faded or shiny fabric from dry cleaning.
 Even the best quality clothing has a shelf life and I’m often weeding tired worn out clothes from executive closets.
-Inspect your wardrobe regularly for signs or wear and tear.
+Inspect your wardrobe regularly for signs or wear and tear, get new pieces from African prints if necessary.
 If it looks old and tired, so will you!

 Depending on your industry fashion is not important, but being current most definitely is.
 As a leader you need to be at the forefront of your game, up to date with the latest research and development in your field.
 If you are wearing trends from 1999 could your ideas belong to that decade too.